stigcq/livefeed-api/README.md

 2. run npm install
 3. create an .env file (see sample.env) for your mongodb settings
 4. run npm start
 5. See curl.tests file for example curl invocations and documentation on the API.
+Or tests folder for jquery examples
 6. Use public/example as demo client

 ## public/example